 Campus-Based Master’s in Communication Programs in California

-Schools throughout the state, from California State University (CSU), Chico in Northern California to San Diego State University in Southern California, offer master’s programs in communication and its various specializations.
+Schools throughout the state, from California State University (CSU), Chico in Northern California to San Diego State University in Southern California, offer master’s programs in communication with various specializations.
 This includes twelve CSU campuses: Chico, East Bay, Fresno, Fullerton, Long Beach, Los Angeles, Northridge, Sacramento, San Bernardino, San Diego, San Francisco, and San Jose.
 While some University of California (UC) campuses offer master’s degrees in the field, such as UC Davis and UC Santa Cruz, the majority only offer programs for students interested in earning a doctorate in communication, and do not have terminal master’s options.

 Campus-Based Master’s in Communication Programs in the San Francisco Bay Area

 Outside of San Francisco, Cal State East Bay in Hayward offers a Master of Arts in Communication with optional clusters in Communication Studies, Media Studies, and Organizational and Interpersonal Communication.
 For students in the south bay, San Jose State University has two programs to choose from: a Master of Arts in Communication Studies and a Master’s of Science in Mass Communications.
-Students can also pursue a Master of Science in Science Communication through the Physical and Biological Sciences Division at the University of California, Santa Cruz, one of the two UC schools that offers a terminal master’s in communication program.
+Students can also pursue a Master of Science in Science Communication through the Physical and Biological Sciences Division at the University of California, Santa Cruz, one of the two University of California schools that offers a terminal master’s in communication program.

 Campus-Based Master’s in Communication Programs in Southern California (Greater Los Angeles Area, San Diego)